 As an example, start with the ‘print’ function, then ‘if statements.’
 Then I would go back to a more straightforward concept like the ‘len’ function before tackling loops.

-Some concepts, in no particular order, covered in the beginner Python program are:
+Some concepts, in no particular order, to cover for a beginner Python program are: